Vehicle Description

 valve covers as well as stainless steel headers with side-exit

-exhaust pipes, an aluminum radiator with an electric fan, a Fuel
+exhaust pipes, an aluminum radiator with an electric fan, a fuel

-trophies, and a clean Florida title in the seller's name.
+clean Arizona title in the seller's name.

 The Series 200 was based on the TVR Grantura and was built by